CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

 Check the [Getting Access](../../overview/getting-access) section if you run into any errors when running the query above.

 Once you are all set getting access to the Tiler, creating a tileset is as easy as opening your BigQuery console or client and running a query.
-In this case, we are going to create a *simple* tileset (see [Tileset procedures](../../overview/tilesets/#tileset-types-and-procedures) from a couple of joined tables; one containing demographic information for the US at the blockgroup level, the other containing the geometries of the blockgroups.
+In this case, we are going to create a *simple* tileset (see [Tileset procedures](../../overview/tilesets/#tileset-types-and-procedures)) from a couple of joined tables: one containing demographic information for the US at the blockgroup level, the other containing the geometries of the blockgroups.

 The result will be a tileset with the geometry and total population per blockgroup: